 Make an Impact on Patient and Community Health

-The George Washington University’s online graduate certificate in Clinical and Translational research quickly prepares you for a role as the primary investigator in clinical research on multi-site projects.
-By completing the Clinical and Translational Research Graduate Certificate, you learn to improve patient and community health as you understand how science and clinical research moves from the bench (i.e., lab) to bedside (i.e., patient).
+The George Washington University’s online graduate certificate in Clinical and Translational Research quickly prepares you for a role as the primary clinical trial investigator on multi-site projects.
+By completing the Clinical and Translational Research Graduate Certificate, you explore clinical trials management and learn to improve patient and community health as you understand how science and clinical research methods move from the bench to the bedside.

 Learn More Today